Effect-TS/platform/docs/platform-browser/index.ts.md

 ## From "@effect/platform-browser/Effectify"

-Re-exports all named exports from the "@effect/platform-browser/Effectify" module as "Effectify".
+Re-exports all named exports from the "@effect/platform-browser/Effectify" module as `Effectify`.

 **Signature**